 Evacuation maps for the facility are posted in all patient care and non-patient care buildings.
 Evacuation maps show the location of exits, fire alarm pull stations and fire extinguishers.
 Fire evacuation drills are conducted at least annually for all buildings and a quarterly drill is conducted in all patient care areas.
-Documentation of all ESH and CIBs Commissary fire drills are maintained in the ESH Safety Office.
-All CSS drill documentation is maintained by the CSS Administrative Assistant.
+Refer to the Fire Safety Management Plan for additional details.